nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 619
 00:38:09,277 --> 00:38:12,790
-[SPEAKER_05]: This is supposed to be, in my mind, this is supposed to be an introduction.
+[SPEAKER_05]: This is supposed to be, in my mind, this is supposed to be an introductory call.

 620
 00:38:12,770 --> 00:38:16,249